 Upcoming Workshops

 Learn how to make a traditional style hand broom in this 2 hour workshop hosted by Husk Brooms.
-These hand brooms are crafted with broom corn, nylon twine and feature a leather strap.
-Crafted to create a fan shape, these are great tools for cleaning large areas: desks, kitchen tables, stairs, fireplaces, or even radiators.
+These hand brooms are crafted with broom corn, and feature two nylon cord choices.
+Color block refers to the use of two solid colors crafted next to each other.
+The hens wing creates a fan shape, these are great tools for cleaning large areas: desks, kitchen tables, stairs, fireplaces, or even radiators.
 Broomcorn is the essential natural material for household cleaning because it’s delicate enough to catch hair and smaller debris while being strong enough to bend without breaking.

 Cobweb Broom